Health. Inspiration. Friendship.

 In this form of martial art competitors combine striking, grappling and submissions under rules which emphasise safety.
-Many of the potentially dangerous techniques such as scissor takedowns, necklocks and digital choking and locking are prohibited in Sport Ju-jitsu.
+Many of the potentially dangerous techniques such as scissor takedowns, neck locks and choking are prohibited in sport Ju-jitsu.

 - In June 1973, Ju-Jitsu was legally recognized as a sport.

 - The use of safety equipment i.e. approved sparring gloves, sparring shoes, mouth guard, and a groin protector are mandatory.

 Medal events: 17